fazercaso/core-js-enumerable-methods/README.md

 In the file `transform.js` we have a few methods that transform items in an array.
 The methods use `.forEach` to iterate.
 Refactor the methods to use `,map`.
 Tests are provided in the file `spec/transform_spec.js`.

-### Release 3:  Агрегатирование элементов в коллекции
+### Release 3:  Агрегатирование элементов в массиве
 The final task we'll explore is aggregating the items in a collection.
 In other words, using the items to build an object or value.
 If we had an array of prices, we could aggregate them into their total.
 If we had an array of strings, we could aggregate them into one large string.

 One aggregating method that JavaScript provides is [`.reduce`][javascript reduce].
 There are different ways to call `.reduce`.
 One way is to pass in the starting point for the object that will be built up.
 So, if we're going to sum an array of numbers, we might pass in zero as the starting value.
 This value is often referred to as the *memo*.
 We also pass a block.
 Our block will need to take two arguments.
 When the block is run for each item in the collection, both the item and the memo are passed to the block.
 See Figure 5 for examples.